juansecas/RSNA_ICH_DL/README.md

 2. Use `Custom_Model_V6_Cross` to train the model using crossvalidation

-Take about 2h per epoch using GPU nVidia 1080Ti
+Take about 2h per epoch using GPU nVIDIA 1080Ti